harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## What is Infrastructure as Code (IaC)

-*Infrastructure as Code (IaC)* is the process of describing infrastructural components such as servers, services, and databases using a programming language.
+*Infrastructure as Code (IaC)* is the process of describing infrastructural components such as servers, services, or databases using a programming language.
 Once all infrastructural requirements are described in code, that code can be stored in *source control*.

 *Source control* means that the infrastructure is *versioned*, *transparent*, *documented*, *testable*, *mutable* and *discoverable*.
 Once the first *version* is stored in *source control*, all team members see which infrastructure is required to bring a project alive.
 Everyone sees which configuration settings are required to make -for example- the database perform as good as expected.